sahelars/ptt/README.md

     /// @notice Emits when receiving address sends payment for offer
     /// @dev MUST emit in initializeOffer
     /// @param _from The address who owns the _tokenId
-    /// @param _to The initializer address
+    /// @param _to The transferee address
     /// @param _tokenId The token ID for the offer
     /// @param _offer The offer amount for the token ID event InitializeOffer(